alfredtorch/edward/SoftwareSpecificationSheetM2.md

 __External perturbation__

-occurs when a state change in the water level sensors (PTB,PTT) during a no-pumping phase.
+This occurs when a state change in the water level sensors (PTB,PTT) during a no-pumping phase.
 This abnormal sensor behavior (indicating a fault) can also result from an unexpected water loss or gain of the plant tank.

 A faulty sensor should be detected during the rising phase by checking the flow meter and timer’s benchmarks.
 Even when the sensors are not functioning (critical